 As a pioneer in guitar production, Gibson has significantly impacted the music industry for over a century.
 Known for their high-quality instruments with excellent sound and playability, Gibson guitars have been and continue to be played by countless renowned musicians across genres.
 Through its commitment to innovation, Gibson has ensured a consistent place in the hall of fame of musical instruments.

 Notable Gibson Models

 - The Gibson Les Paul: Named after the renowned guitarist Les Paul, it embodies the essence of rock ‘n’ roll.
-The Les Paul has been used by many famous musicians like Slash, Jimmy Page, and Bob Marley and is known for its solid-body design and its warm, mellow tones.
+The Les Paul has been used by many famous musicians like Slash, Jimmy Page, and Bob Marley and is known for its solid-body design and warm, mellow tones.

 - Gibson Explorer: Released in 1958, this futuristic-looking model gained popularity in the heavy metal genre.
 Artists like The Edge from U2 and Billy Gibbons from ZZ Top have used this model, known for its powerful, thick tones.